- Chapter 1 – First Three Days

 In the southwest corner of Termina Field is the entrance to Milk Road.
-There’s a Takkuri (evil, evil bird who steals your stuff if you’re not careful) which I highly recommend you avoid at this point in the game.
+There’s a Takkuri (evil, evil bird who steals your stuff if you’re not careful) which you should avoid at this point in the game.
 Just before this, however, is a large patch of tall grass with some Deku Babas in it.
-There’s some butterflies around here as well and if you run around where the butterflies are hanging out, you’ll fall into a hole in the ground.
+There are some butterflies around here as well, and if you run around where the butterflies are hanging out, you’ll fall into a hole in the ground.

-This takes you into another underground cavern with a lone PeaHat.
+This takes you into another underground cavern with a lone Peahat.
+NOTE: It must be day-time, otherwise this Peahat won’t leave the ground.
 This is the only one found in the game, and while it looks rather intimidating, it really is a piece of cake.
 Run forward, Z-target it, and simply hold R as you inch forward.
-It’ll quickly spin around so it’s tender root is exposed (not a very good tactic my friend) so slash away at it repeatedly.
+It’ll quickly spin around so its vulnerable root is exposed (not a very good tactic), so slash away at it repeatedly.
 After many sword strikes, it’ll explode, causing a large chest to appear containing a Piece of Heart.

-At this point, you should have at least 100 Rupees and we aren’t going to be getting any more series cash for the rest of this 3-day cycle, so… If you want to save the Rupees you have gathered, you should go back to West Clock Town real quick and put all but 20 of it in the Bank.
+At this point, you should have at least 100 rupees and you aren’t going to be getting any more serious cash for the rest of this 3-day cycle, so if you want to save the rupees you have gathered, you should go back to Clock Town quickly and put all but 20 of it in the bank.
 With that, return to Termina Field and enter the area to the far southwest which leads to Milk Road.
 Along the way, you’ll see an odd looking bird known as a Takkuri.
-I HIGHLY recommend you avoid it for now, just run past it.
+It is HIGHLY recommended that you avoid it for now.
+Just run past it.

-Once in Milk Road itself, slash the nearby Owl Statue with your sword to activate it.
+Once on Milk Road itself, slash the nearby Owl Statue with your sword to activate it (or press A on the 3DS).
 It doesn’t serve much purpose for now, but it will in the near future.
-You’ll see there’s Tingle here and he has some more maps for sale.
-Slash the nearby bushes (which are alive, you’ll have to kinda chase them down) to get 20 Rupees if you don’t have that much currently.
-Transform into a Deku and shoot down Tingle’s balloon with a Bubble.
-Speak with him and purchase the Map of Romani Ranch for 20 Rupees.
+You’ll see that Tingle is here, and he has some more maps for sale.
+Slash the nearby bushes (which are alive, you’ll have to kinda chase them down) to get 20 rupees if you don’t have that much currently.
+Transform into a Deku and shoot down Tingle’s balloon with a bubble.
+Speak with him and purchase the Map of Romani Ranch for 20 rupees.

-There’s not much to do in the Romani Ranch area itself yet, which is kinda sad.
-At the back of the area though, there are two doors.
-Enter the one with all the chickens painted on the side and this will take you to the Cucco Shack.
+There’s not much to do in the Romani Ranch area itself yet.
+At the back of the area, however, there are two doors.
+Enter the one with all the chickens painted on the side to enter the Cucco Shack.
 In the center of this area is a pale dude with a spiked mohawk named Grog.
 He’ll tell you how he’s resigned that the moon is going to fall and all that jazz, but he’s depressed because he’ll never be able to see his baby chickens reach their prime.
-Is it just me, or do the baby chickens look like lemons?
+Don’t the baby chickens look like lemons?

 Once you have gathered all ten, they’ll start bursting into full grown Cuccos.
 Keep holding B!
 Once all ten have matured, they’ll cockle-doodle-doo together.
 You’ll appear next to Grog, who will glance around and chuckle.
 He thanks you and gives you the Bunny Hood in reward, perhaps one of the most useful masks in the entire game!
-I just love this thing.
-Anyways, this will complete Grog’s entry within the Bomber’s Notebook.
+Who doesn’t love going fast?
+This will complete Grog’s entry within the Bombers’ Notebook.